FGRibreau/azure-content/articles/cache-dotnet-how-to-use-azure-redis-cache.md

 -	Learn more about the StackExchange.Redis client: [StackExchange.Redis cache client documentation][]
 -	See the [redis][] documentation and read about [redis data types][] and [a fifteen minute introduction to Redis data types][].
+-   How to retrieve Azure Redis connection string and use it to Redsmin: [Azure Redis with Redsmin][]
 -   See the MSDN Reference: [Azure Redis Cache][]